Heather Barbour Fenty

 source: Betterteam

-Specific intern job description example
+Specific intern job descriptions example

 Here’s an example of a specific job description for an intern from Epic Games.
 This JD is specific because: